How To Teach A Dog To Swim

 Share on

 Swimming is an important and valuable skill for dogs so they can stay safe while enjoying their time in the water.
-These tips from experts will help you with teaching a dog how to swim.
+These tips will help you with teaching a dog how to swim.

-How to teach a dog to swim
+How to teach your dog to swim

 Use a controlled environment

-Your dog should first learn to swim in a controlled environment, such as a hydrotherapy pool, where there are no currents or waves.
 A large object, such as a plant pot or umbrella, should be placed at the exit of the pool so your dog can easily find the way out, as they generally can’t see over the edge of the pool.
 You could also consider using a ramp, which may be easier than steps when entering and exiting the water.

 Be patient and continue to offer plenty of encouragement and rewards – it could take five or six sessions for your dog to feel truly comfortable in the water.